psychogun/psychogun.github.io/docs/linux/Installation-and-configuration-of-Home-Assistant.md

 * IKEA TRADFRI light
 * Apple TV 4th gen

-~~ ## Allocating a VM in ESXi 6.7
+## Allocating a VM in Proxmox
-Log in to your ESXi in a web-browser.
-Press `Virtual Machines` and then `Create / Register VM`.
+Log in to your Proxmox in a web-browser and create a new virtal machine.
+2GiB RAM and 32GiB harddrive is enough.

-***Select creation type***:

-Create a new virtual machine > Next

-***Select a name and guest OS***

-Name: goodgold
-Compatibility: ESXi 6.7 Virtual Machine
-Guest OS family: Linux
-Guest OS version: Ubuntu Linux (64-bit)

-***Select storage***

-Standard
-Select a fitting datastore for the virtual machine's configuration files and all of it's virtual disks > Next

-***Customize settings***

-I recommend 20GB for harddrive size, rest default, that is OK for now > Next

-***Ready to complete***

-Press Finish and you have created the VM which we are installing Ubuntu 18.04 on.

-Right click on your newly created Virtual machine.
-Select `Edit settings`.
-Scroll down to CD/DVD Drive 1 and select `Datastore ISO file`.
-Navigate to your `ubuntu-18.04.1-live-server-amd64.iso` file`.
-Select > Save.

 Power on the Virtual machine and follow this guide for an excellent guide to installing ubuntu server: [https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-server-1604](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-server-1604#0)
 (even though the link is for 1604, almost the same applies for 18.04).

-Remember to select these software selections under installation:
+Remember to select to install `OpenSSH server` under the installation of Ubuntu.
-* docker
-* OpenSSH server
-* standard system utilities ~~

-## Installation of Home Assistant
-I am using a virtual environment provided by Proxmox.
-Under the creation of the guest host, remember to install OpenSSH Server.
+## Some things first ..
+### update && upgrade
+Update and upgrade:
 ```bash
 sudo apt-get update
 sudo apt-get upgrade